p2pu/course-in-a-box/modules/week-2/_posts/2017-01-04-git-version-control.md

 # Git Basics
 This section will refer to [Chapter 2 in the Pro Git book](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository).
 You need to read this chapter.

 OK, lets learn some Git.
-Open `terminal.app` if you are on macOS/Linux or `cmd.exe` on Windows.
+Open `terminal.app` if you are on macOS/Linux or `PowerShell.exe` on Windows.

 <br />
 <div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/3fZ-QCl7HC8" frameborder="0" allowfullscreen></iframe></div>